-ACI Medical & Dental School offers a secondary Patient Care Technician program included in our Medical Assistant with Phlebotomy, EKG and Patient Care Technician primary program.
+ACI Medical & Dental School offers a secondary NJ Patient Care Technician program included in our Medical Assistant with Phlebotomy, EKG and Patient Care Technician primary program.
 This secondary program focuses on providing students with the skills and requirements necessary to become a certified Patient Care Technician.

 What Does a Patient Care Technician Do?